-During the financial year ended December 31, 2021 Mr. Adim Jibunoh, a Non-Executive Director retired after eight (8) years on the Board.
-His retirement has since been communicated to the Securities & Exchange Commission and the Nigerian Exchange Limited.
+During the financial year ended December 31, 2022 Ms. Tokunbo Ajayi (a Non-Executive Director) and Hajiya Sutura Aisha Bello (Independent Non-Executive Director) retired from the Board.
+Their retirement has been communicated to the Securities & Exchange Commission and the Nigerian Exchange Limited.

-6 DIRECTORS RETIRING BY ROTATION
+DIRECTORS RETIRING BY ROTATION 6